Sandwich, Kent: Etymology

 The place-name 'Sandwich' is first attested in the Anglo-Saxon Chronicle, where it appears as Sondwic in 851 and Sandwic in 993.
 In the Domesday Book of 1086 it appears as Sandwice.
-The name -wich comes from the Anglo Saxon -wīc, meaning a dwelling or fortified place where trade takes place.
+The suffix -wich comes from the Anglo Saxon -wīc, meaning a dwelling or fortified place where trade takes place.
 The name means "market town on sandy soil".

 History

 Before Sandwich became a Cinque Port, the ancient Saxon town of Stonar on the bank of the Wantsum estuary (on the opposite side of the mouth of the River Stour), was already well established.
 It remained a place of considerable importance but it disappeared almost without trace in the 14th century.
 The ruins of the major Roman fort of Richborough are close by.
 It was the landing place of the Roman invasion of Britain in AD 43.
-In 2008, an archaeological dig proved that this was a defensive site of a Roman beachhead, protecting 700 metres of coast.
+In 2008, an archaeological dig proved that this was a defensive site of a Roman beachhead, protecting 700 metres of the coast.

 In 1028 King Canute (c.
 995–1035) granted a charter to the monks of Christ Church, Canterbury, to operate a ferry across the river and collect tolls.
 In 1192, returning from the Third Crusade, Richard the Lionheart was jailed by the Holy Roman Emperor Henry VI.
 Henry released Richard in February 1194.
 On 13 March 1194, Richard landed at the port of Sandwich and came back to England.
 In 1216, Prince Louis of France landed at Sandwich in support of the First Barons' War against King John.
 The Battle of Sandwich occurred just off the coast in 1217.
+By 1295, Sandwich was a borough within the Lathe of St. Augustine.

 The Fisher Gate on the quay dates from 1384, and has been scheduled as an Ancient Monument.
-It is the only one of the original mediaeval town gates to survive.
+It is the only one of the original medieval town gates to survive.
 It is a Grade I listed building.
 The nearby Barbican dates from the 14th century and stands at the end of the bridge over the River Stour where it was used as a toll house.

-On 28 August 1457, after four years of uneasy peace in England the king presided over a wasting realm, with feudal barons lording it over the population of the north and the west.
-The French took advantage of the situation by sending a raiding party to Kent, burning much of Sandwich to the ground.
+On 28 August 1457, the French took advantage of political instability in England by sending a raiding party to Kent, burning much of Sandwich to the ground.
 A force of around 4,000 men from Honfleur, under the command of Pierre de Brézé, Marshal of France, came ashore to pillage the town, in the process murdering the mayor, John Drury.
-It thereafter became an established tradition, which survives to this day, that the Mayor of Sandwich wears a black robe in mourning for this ignoble deed.
+It thereafter became an established tradition, which survives to this day, that the Mayor of Sandwich wears a black robe in mourning.